 - Restoration and use of the building after a fire

-While fire is the primary focus, life safety also encompasses other emergencies such as earthquakes, floods, blackouts and terrorism.
+While fire is the primary focus, life safety encompasses other emergencies such as earthquakes, floods, blackouts, and terrorism.

-Compartmentalization is a key concept within life safety.
-Its aim is to contain a fire, limit its spread with the dual objective to allow occupants to escape the building and protect the unaffected parts of the building.
+Compartmentalization is a crucial concept within life safety.
+It aims to contain a fire and limit its spread with the dual objective of allowing occupants to escape the building and protecting the unaffected parts of the building.

 Compartmentalization is achieved structurally through: